sttts/sttts.github.io/_posts/2016-01-13-kubernetes-node-evacuation.md

 We use xargs another time to call `kubectl delete pods` for each of those lines.
 Note that xargs is not good in calling commands with multiple parameters, especially if you want to stay compatible with BSD (on Mac) and GNU xargs (on Linux).

-We know that namespace and pod names don't have any special character like space.
+We know that namespace and pod names and namespace don't include any special characters like spaces.
 Hence, we can depend the shell's text substitution without any escaping:

 ```bash
 $ kubectl get pods --all-namespaces \